 - Supreme quality - designed, engineered, and assembled in USA to guarantee...

-- Premium long-lasting filters remove up to 99% of impurities such as...
+- Only technology to remove up to 99% of impurities including arsenic,...

 - America's No.1 rated water filter brand with 20 years of success...

-- System comes with 100% lead-free designer faucet, plus certified JG food...
+- System comes with 100% lead-free designer faucet, plus Certified JG premium...